Heat Pumps in the UK: Are They Really Worth the Investment?

 Heat pumps are generally quieter than traditional heating systems, but noise levels can vary depending on the model and installation.

 Most modern heat pumps are designed with noise reduction features, making them suitable for residential areas.
 However, some outdoor units may produce a low hum or fan noise during operation.
-If noise is a concern, it’s advisable to consult with your installer about selecting a model that meets your noise preferences and to consider optimal placement for minimal disruption.
+If noise is a concern, it’s advisable to consult your installer about selecting a model that meets your noise preferences and to consider optimal placement to minimise disruption.

 How do heat pumps perform in extremely cold weather?